-White clover (trifolium repens) is commonly used in pastures across many temperate parts of Australia.
+White clover (Trifolium repens) is commonly used in pastures across many temperate parts of Australia.
 A perennial legume, white clover is known to produce high yields for feed crops and is resistant to many adverse conditions.
-Whether planted purely as a white clover pasture or as part of a mixture of seed varieties, your land and your stock can benefit from the addition of this hardy legume.
+Whether planted purely as a white clover pasture or as part of a mixture of seed varieties, your land, and your stock can benefit from the addition of this hardy legume.

-Benefits, tolerances and resistances:
+Benefits, tolerances, and resistances:

-White clover crops will tolerate shade and frost, which adds to their appeal as a winter crop.
+Its crops will tolerate shade and frost, which adds to their appeal as a winter crop.
 It is of high nutritive value to animals which graze on it, providing a good amount of protein.

 Bees love white clover flowers for both pollen and nectar.
 People who grow fruit or trees which rely on bees for pollination may find that the presence of white clover improves pollination.